DSML Environments

 The Environments manager lists the current environments:

-• Status: the status of the environment; green for installed, yellow for installing / downloading packages, and red for unusable.
+• Status: The status of the environment; green for installed, yellow for installing / downloading packages, and red for not usable.

-• Reinstall: this option is enabled if the environment is unstable; for instance, if a package failed to download, or a server crashed.
+• Reinstall: This option is enabled if the environment is unstable; for example, if a package failed to download or a server crashed.
 In this scenario, the environment may be reinstalled.

 The "Pyramid Python Environment" and "Pyramid R Environment" are created during installation and may not be edited or deleted.
-However, they can be moved to operate on a different AI server(s).
+However, they can be moved to operate on different AI servers.

 Add a Virtual Environment